BinhNguyen71/Canon-Project/Canon.md

 `Connolly, M. & Yi K. M. 2015.
 "How much of South Korea's Growth Trade can be Explained by Trade Policy."
 American Economic Journal: Macroeconomics Vol. 7, No. 4. (pp. 188-221).`

 `Panagariya, A. 2003.
-"Miracles and Debates: Do Free-Trade Skeptics have a case."
+"Miracles and Debates: Do Free-Trade Skeptics have a case.`

 `Kim, K. S. 1991.
 "The Korean Miracle (1962-1980) Revisited: Myths and Realities in Strategy and Development" Issue 166 of Working paper.
 Helen Kellogg Institute for International Studies, University of Notre Dame.`